vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 * [Part IV - Event-Triggered Data Sources](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.html)

-In this article, we're going to build a very basic Peakboard extension called `MeowExtension`, which returns a static list of cats (which we will hard-code into the extension).
-You can download the [source code for `MeowExtension`](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension), if you want to follow along.
+In this article, we're going to build a very basic Peakboard extension called **Meow extension**, which returns a static list of cats (which we will hard-code into the extension).
+You can download the [source code for Meow extension](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension), if you want to follow along.

 ## Set up the project